SCIInstitute/SCI-Solver_FEM/README.md

 Then a program would setup the FEM parameters using the
 <code>AMG_Config</code> object and call <code>setup_solver()</code> to generate
 the answer matrices.

+You will need to make sure your CMake/Makfile/Build setup knows where to point for the library and header files.
+See the examples and their CMakeLists.txt.